vikaslalwani/json2pdf/README.md

-This is a small app that implements Apache PDFBox and easytable to print a static invoice.
+This is a simple app that implements Apache PDFBox and easytable to print a static invoice.

 Ref: https://github.com/vandeseer/easytable